I get a few emails each month asking if it’s possible to drink alcohol and still be healthy. Yup, you totally can – sorta, kinda, maybe, ish…

-I’m going to spare you the pain of trying to explain all of the chemical reactions that occur when you drink but essentially alcohol reduces the effects of a neurotransmitter called glutamate.
+I’m going to spare you the pain of trying to explain all of the chemical reactions that occur when you drink.
+Essentially alcohol reduces the effects of a neurotransmitter called glutamate.
 Neurotransmitters are chemical mailmen that deliver messages throughout the body that control your thought process, behaviors, and emotions.

 Damn you brain!

-This is the same thing that is going on when you eat certain foods, have sex, or participate in a activity you really enjoy.
+This is the same thing that is going on when you eat certain foods, have sex, or participate in an activity you really enjoy.

-This can lead to alcohol dependance which is classified by an impulse to drink despite harm, loss of control (physically, emotionally, and mentally), suffer from withdrawal symptoms, and an excessive tolerance.
+This can lead to alcohol dependence which is classified by an impulse to drink despite harm, loss of control (physically, emotionally, and mentally), suffer from withdrawal symptoms, and excessive tolerance.

-Alcohol dependance and addiction is beyond the scope of this article and beyond my base of knowledge.
+Alcohol dependence and addiction are beyond the scope of this article and beyond my base of knowledge.
 If you are someone that needs help please seek professional health.